Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Oklahoma Stats and Trends

-- In Oklahoma's 12 games this season, it has five wins against the spread.
+- Oklahoma has five wins against the spread in 12 games this year.

-- The Sooners have been favored by 4.5 points or more eight times this season and are 3-5 ATS in those matchups.

-- Oklahoma's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- This season, the Sooners have an ATS record of 3-5 in their eight games as a favorite of 4.5 points or more.

-- Oklahoma is 5-3 against the spread and 8-1 overall in games when it scores more than 25.5 points.
+- When Oklahoma records more than 25.5 points, it is 5-3 against the spread and 8-1 overall.

-- When Oklahoma piles up over 370.5 yards, the team is 4-4 against the spread and 8-1 overall.
+- Oklahoma is 4-4 against the spread and 8-1 overall when the team picks up more than 370.5 yards.

-- This year, the Sooners have 13 turnovers, nine fewer than the Ducks have takeaways (22).
+- The Sooners have turned the ball over 13 times this season, nine fewer than the Ducks have forced (22).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.